Quantcast

 Matthew Lewis smiling in a black jumper in front of a Warner Brothers logo

-Matthew Lewis has said that everyone is “entitled to be whoever they want to be”.
+Matthew Lewis said everyone is “entitled to be whoever they want to be”.
 (Gerardo Mora/Getty)

-Matthew Lewis, who played hapless Gryffindor student Neville Longbottom in the Harry Potter films, addressed the controversy over JK Rowling and trans rights by saying he didn’t believe his view on either trans or women’s rights was needed as a “white man”, but that everyone is “entitled to be whoever they want to be”.
+Matthew Lewis, who played hapless Gryffindor student Neville Longbottom, addressed the controversy by saying he didn’t believe his view on either trans or women’s rights was particularly needed, but that everyone is “entitled to be whoever they want to be”.

-“It’s very emotive,” he told iNews in January 2021. “and if I was to offer the only position that I think is reasonable, it’s that we’re talking about exceptionally marginalised groups.”
+Speaking to iNews in 2021, he added: “It’s very emotive and if I was to offer the only position I think reasonable, it’s that we’re talking about exceptionally marginalised groups.

-Lewis went on: “I just don’t know if this conversation needs yet another opinion from a white man telling either a) the trans community or b) women what to think, what to feel, what to say.
+“I just don’t know if this conversation needs yet another opinion from a white man telling either a) the trans community, or b) women, what to think, what to feel, what to say.

-“No matter what I think, and what my opinion is, I think I just have to sit this one out because I think that both sides of this discussion have had enough of people who look like me telling them what to do.”
+“No matter what I think, and what my opinion is, I have to sit this one out because both sides of this discussion have had enough of people who look like me telling them what to do.”

 Evanna Lynch – Luna Lovegood